chocoluffy/wechat_web_scraper/README.md

 ✔️(2016.7.6)Build a simple web client with node.js and create a sub process that runs with python script that translates it into english.

-- Host it on AWS, airloft.org
+✔️(2016.7.12)Host it on AWS, airloft.org

 - A fancier UI?

-- Add a play mode.
+✔️(2016.7.16)Add a play mode.
 Allow user to try their own texts with our database, just not updated database.
 Add an auth like "author has to be ada" e.t.c.

+- Add field checking for forms, so that we allows users to upload empty field when in "playmode".

 ## Side Notes